nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 member list (1 in the image below).
 If you are not able to see their name on the list, refer to[find member command](#finding-a-member-find-member)

-Enter the command `delete member 1` to delete `Alex Yeoh` from the team.
+Then, enter the command `delete member 1`.

-If done successfully, Alex Yeoh should be removed from the [current team section](#current-team-section) as seen below.
+If done successfully, `Alex Yeoh` should be removed from the [current team section](#current-team-section) as seen below.

 ![Delete Member Example](images/DeleteMemberExample.png)